Agent SwarmAgent Swarm

 Agent links always point at the matching official template so new swarm users can clone the template as a starting point.

-The eight playbooks
+The ten playbooks

 • Feature Development — Slack/Linear request → research → plan → implementation PR → review → merge.